topherhunt/cheatsheets/postgresql.md

   * Display a timestamp as a date: `DATE(found_at)`
   * Display a date's year as string: `DATE_PART('year', a.created_at)`
+  * Format a date/time to a time string: `TO_CHAR(a.created_at, 'HH24:MI')`
+    (see https://www.postgresql.org/docs/13/functions-formatting.html for more detail)
   * Add 1 month to a timestamp: `NOW() + INTERVAL '1 month'`